loggr/agents/loggr-js/README.markdown

     var log = Loggr.logs.get("YOUR-LOGKEY", "YOUR-APIKEY");

+### Tracking Users
+To track users of your app use the following statement:

+    Loggr.Log.trackUser(userName, emailAddress, [page]);

+(fill in the appropriate userName and emailAddress of your user, we will use the current web page path if you don't provide one)

 ### Reading Events
 There are 3 methods for reading events: get(), query() and getData().
 You can try this out here: [http://jsfiddle.net/xkNjs/](http://jsfiddle.net/ez4aH/)